Clinical adoption intelligence · UK & Europe

 Six People.
 Six Different Conversations.

 Every hospital has a procurement lead, a devices committee, a clinical governance sign-off, and a budget holder whose cycle does not align with the launch timeline.
 The commercial message that resonates with one stakeholder actively alienates another.
-The strategy must be multi-stakeholder from the start.

 Adoption recovery · Post-launch diagnostic